jorendorff/talks/textarea-distributed/textarea-distributed.md

 The code for this is actually extremely similar to Clobberation.

 This seems to work a lot better than Clobberation.
-I didn't have my any of my work just *vanish*.
+I didn't have any of my work just *vanish*.
 But take a look at the screen.
 Is this the same text you've got on your screen?